Grand Rapids Art Museum

 Grand Rapids, Michigan

 As a civic landmark, The Grand Rapids Art Museum has been designed to inspire and revitalize its local neighborhood, and to create an important public place as a gathering center for the City.
 The Museum opens itself to the neighborhood with fingerlike spaces extending into the adjacent park—establishing a strong visual, programmatic, and spatial connection between the City and the Museum.
 A public dining court and terrace, with a small pocket park, are gracious extensions of the Museum.
 As an embracing gesture, a large cantilevered entry canopy reaches toward the park, becoming a grand sheltering, and welcoming, cover for the neighborhood.

 With the design of the Grand Rapids Art Museum, as well as all firm projects, sensitivity toward sustainable design is implicit.
+This LEED Gold certified museum was the first to earn this classification in the United States.
 The term “invisible green” represents a strong philosophical conviction to the idea that the sustainable features of any project should be inherent to the overall design, and never something simply ‘applied’ to a building.